 Cooks Illustrated’s Thin-Crust Pizza: Works Like a Charm

 How editor Andrew Janjigian took the fear factor out of souffle, Cooks Illustrated

-Pssst just want to say that this summer (2014) I have been making endless amount of mushroom confit.
-Most of the time I have served it as starter together with home made bread and for e.g. paté, pickles, dried sausage or my chickpea & almond salad.
-It’s such a treat.
-And everyone wants the recipe.
+Just want to say mushroom confit is one of my favorite recipes here on kokblog.
+Most of the time I serve it as starter together with home made bread and a spread of dishes like paté, pickles, dried sausage and chickpea & almond salad.
+I also like it with pasta.
+It’s such a great treat.